 This may seem like a small moment, but for me it was the time when I felt more connected with my family and as I sit here writing about my experience now, I have a wide smile on my face and am flooded with all the other little memories of my homestay that made the experience so worthwhile.--Julia

-Congratulations on your upcoming Experiment summer on the Thailand: Buddhist Traditions & Thai Culture program.
+Congratulations on your upcoming Experiment summer on the Thailand: From Ancient Temples to Bangkok program.
 Visit our pre-departure page for information about our expectations, communications, and travel planning.
 In early 2019, our summer international information will be published in a secure page, found in the Parent Portal.

 In early spring, the following program-specific documents will be linked to this page: